 BC Land Title and Survey Authority (LTSA)

 The LTSA administrates freehold mineral titles and charges against freehold mineral titles in British Columbia.
-The LTSA does not require notification for changes to the Incorporation Number.
-If there is a change to the registered name, the following should be submitted:
+The LTSA requires notification for changes to the Incorporation Number or the registered name, the following should be submitted: